haws/qrr/README.md

 qrr (query-replace-regexp)
 ==========================

 This is a command line utillity to interactive find and replace in files.
-Its a rewrite of codemod.py (https://github.com/facebookarchive/codemod) in Go, with extra features I always wanted.
+Its inspired in codemod.py (https://github.com/facebookarchive/codemod).

 ## Installation

 If you have Go installed, run:

-`go get -u github.com/haws/qrr`
+`go get -u github.com/hugows/qrr`

 ## Usage